 - Accessories.
 Don't let that cooling beach breeze lull you into a false sense of security: the Portugal sun is strong, so be prepared with a sun hat and a pair of shades.
 A trusty beach bag is a must for a seaside retreat.
 While basket bags are beautiful, a waterproof bag with zippers, and enough room for your beach towel and book, is a more practical option.

-While Portugal promises wonderful weather in autumn, you’ll still need to be ready for cooler climes and the occasional rainy day, especially if you’re visiting late in the season.
+While Portugal promises wonderful weather in autumn, you'll still need to be ready for cooler climes and the occasional rainy day, especially if you're visiting late in the season.
 Like all transitional seasons, the key to making the shift comfortably is to dress in layers.
 And with some strategic styling, your favourite summer staples can be repurposed for cooler climes.
+Here's what you need for your Portugal trip.

 - Tops.
 During early autumn, there will be lots of warm afternoons that call for short-sleeved tees, blouses and off-the-shoulder tops.
 But also pack some long-sleeved tops to layer up on cooler days.
 Thin sweaters, cardigans and blazers are all ideals for layering over t-shirts when the autumn chill sets in.